RoundSolutions/SenseCeiver/README.md

 • Event triggered message - SenseCeiver can be configured to send an emergency or alarm by e-mail and SMS when it detects abnormal measurements or activities.
 It can be used to measure air pressure, temperature levels, movement and all other data measured by sensors with 4-20mA industrial current loops.

 • OEM Integration - The SenseCeiver board can be integrated into sensor housings by OEMs (Original Equipment Manufacturers) to create a wireless sensor product.

+If you're interested to know how to integrate the SenseCeiver to your IoT application optimally, we suggest discussing your ideas with our experts.
+That way we can help you to implement your innovation.
+Contact us:http://www.roundsolutions.com/en/contact

 ## Installation
 SenseCeiver can be configured quickly and easily!